Where to See Big Cats in the Wild

 Their vast range means you can seek out leopards in Africa and Asia!

-In Africa, GeoEx’s Namibia expeditions takes travelers to the country’s Okonjima Nature Reserve, where leopard sightings are a frequent part of safari excursions.
+In Africa, GeoEx’s Namibia expeditions take travelers to the country’s Okonjima Nature Reserve, where leopard sightings are a frequent part of safari excursions.
 Okonjima is also home to The AfriCat Foundation, a non-profit that aims to ensure the survival of Namibia’s predators—including its leopards—in their natural habitat while also contributing to conservation.
 This includes tracking leopards with VHF collars to help study their territorial range as well as the relationships between different predator species.

 GeoEx Difference: GeoEx guests have special insider access to go behind-the-scenes.
 Travelers have the chance to “step into the boots” of a wildlife vet at the AfriCat clinic or ride along with a ranger on the reserve during their stay at AfriCat.